ItsMonarch04/crash-course/docs/ops.md

 Peer sockets exchange the checked `CCHL` hello before bounded `CCPF` frames carrying versioned `CCRP` Raft messages.
 Leadership is an election result, not a lowest-node-id probe; before an election, RESP writes and reads return an explicit `NOTLEADER` response.
-The adapter still lacks durable logical snapshots and Storage v2, so a restarted follower relies on its retained Raft log and later leader replication rather than claiming a complete wipe/reseed recovery protocol.
+The adapter has durable, streamed logical checkpoints tied to an fsynced Raft snapshot mark, a checksummed Storage v2 manifest/store WAL, and ordered Raft prefix reclamation after the checkpoint mark and directory sync are durable.
 Read [limitations](LIMITATIONS.md) before interpreting a real-host result beyond that boundary.

 ## Listener safety